 Growth of Our Distribution Network

-- Established a client list of nearly 30 sites including shelters, food banks and soup kitchens that receive our fresh fruit and vegetables.
+- Established a client list of over 30 sites including shelters, food pantries and soup kitchens that receive our fresh fruit and vegetables.

 - Developed relationships with several local farmers and wholesalers to source our produce.

-- Won a $20,000 Gaming Grant from Dauphin County to start a Mobile Farm Market to transport our produce to our client sites
+- Won a $20,000 Gaming Grant in 2016 from Dauphin County to start a Mobile Farm Market to transport our produce to our client sites

-- We've also established an All-Kids Farmer's Market which will soon begin to visit school back pack programs, summer camps and food banks to allow children to choose their own take-home produce.
+- We've also established an All-Kids Farmer's Market which is available to visit school back pack programs, summer camps and food banks to allow children to choose their own take-home produce.
 This program will give kids a sense of responsibility and generate enthusiasm about eating fresh fruits and vegetables.

 - Established the Donate-a-Tomato program allowing for home gardeners to easily donate their harvest.

-- Started an awards program called the Spirit of Gemma Awards recognizing groups, business and individuals who provide services caring for the poor, the working poor and the homeless.
+- Started an awards program called the Spirit of Gemma Awards recognizing groups, businesses and individuals who provide services caring for the poor, the working poor and the homeless.

-- Established the Farmer Andy Project and Andy's Farm in concert with the Foundation for Better Health, which teaches school-age children about sustainability, the importance of farming and the importance of eating five fresh fruits and vegetables a day.
+- Established the Farmer Andy & Andrea Project and Andy's & Andrea's Farm in concert with the Foundation for Better Health, which teaches school-age children about sustainability, the importance of farming and the importance of eating five fresh fruits and vegetables a day.
 PS, not to worry, look for Farmer Andrea soon!

 - Future Program Wish List